ajoslin/app-bridge/readme.md

 ##### options

-An object with a property `channels`, which is also an object, with the following properties:
+An object with a property `methods`, which is also an object, with the following properties:

 - `request: Object`
   - `validate: Function(data) => Error?` - if validate returns or throws an error, the request fails.